 - Confidential consultation with our Registered Dietitian and/or Campus Executive Chef

 - Access to dining hall chefs and managers to help you make safe choices

 - On-going support and guidance throughout the school year

 When eating in the dining halls, please ask to speak to a manager or chef for assistance.

 Are you applying to residence?
 Below are steps we encourage you to take:

-- Complete Hospitality Services allergy intake form online here.
+- Complete Hospitality Services allergy/dietary intake form online here.